-As one of the oldest and most iconic historical areas of San Diego, Little Italy has come a long way since its origins as a fishing community for Italian immigrants.
-And, in celebration it being 15 years since the installation of the historic Little Italy Landmark sign, I’ve updated this post from just 8 secrets to 22.
+As one of the oldest and most iconic historical areas of the city, San Diego’s Little Italy has come a long way.
+Once a humble fishing community populated by Italian immigrants, it has grown into one of the most interesting San Diego neighborhoods.

-San Diego’s Little Italy has grown to cover over 48-square-blocks; making it the largest Little Italy in the nation.
-And, our Little Italy is ranked the top Little Italy neighborhood in the nation thanks to the leadership of the non-profit organization, the Little Italy Association — the only district management of its kind in any cultural neighborhood in the United States.
+San Diego’s Little Italy covers over 48 square-blocks, making it the largest Little Italy in the US.
+And our Little Italy is ranked the top Little Italy neighborhood in the nation thanks to the leadership of the non-profit organization, the Little Italy Association — the only district management of its kind in any cultural neighborhood in the United States.

-Here are some fun facts that you may not know about this popular San Diego attraction and things to look for during your next visit.
+In this post, I share some secrets about Little Italy along with some fun facts that you may not know about this popular San Diego attraction.
+These are the things to look for during your next visit.

-1. Hidden Ring in Sidewalk on India Street
+1. The Hidden Ring in Sidewalk on India Street

 Right outside Filippi’s Pizza Grotto, next to the painted electrical box on India Street, try to spot the ring that’s imprinted in the sidewalk.

-Step into Café Zucchero on India Street and take a glance on the floor in front of the registry to see the engraved tile that a Little Italy local installed to commemorate where he met his wife.
+Step into Café Zucchero on India Street and take a glance on the floor in front of the registry to see the engraved love at first sight tile.

 3. Recipe Tables at Amici Park